-This Gospel reading in The Spiritual Exercises of Ignatius is in Week Two which focuses on following Jesus Christ.
-Mark indicates that Jesus waited until John the Baptist was put in prison before proclaiming his Gospel for everyone to hear.
-Simon Peter, Andrew, James, and John-two pairs of brothers who grew up together-were among Jesus' eager listeners.
+Introduction: Mark indicates that Jesus waited until John the Baptist was put in prison before proclaiming his Gospel for everyone to hear.
+Simon Peter, Andrew, James, and John - two pairs of brothers who grew up together - were among Jesus' eager listeners.
 One day Jesus was walking by the lake and saw the young fishermen at work.
 When he called them to become his disciples they jumped at the chance, leaving their parents and business behind.

-Ask For the Grace

-Lord Jesus, I desire the grace to know you more intimately, to love you more intensely, and to follow you more closely.
+Ask For the Grace: Lord Jesus, I ask for the grace I desire: to know you more intimately, to love you more intensely, and to follow you more closely.

-Imagine Scripture: Mark 1
+Imagine Yourself in the Gospel: Mark 1 (MSG)